andk/cpanpm/t/README.shell.txt

 - svn add the relevant CHECKSUMS files

-- add the dummy distro(s) and the CHECKSUMS files to the MANIFEST
+- add the CHECKSUMS files to the MANIFEST

 (4) Work with the results